department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 ---
 layout: pattern
-permalink: /patterns/forms/file-upload
+permalink: /patterns/ask-users-for/files
-has-parent: /patterns/forms/
+sub-section: ask-users-for
+title: Files
-title: File upload
+aka: File upload
 intro-text: "Follow this pattern to help users select and upload a file."
 status: use-deployed
 anchors:
-  - anchor: Structure
-  - anchor: Loading state
-  - anchor: Review state
   - anchor: Usage
+  - anchor: How to design and build
-  - anchor: Error message templates for file upload
+  - anchor: Content considerations
 ---

-## Structure
+## Usage

+### When to use this pattern

+* **Required documentation.** When a user must upload a file in order to provide required documentation.

+### When not to use this pattern

+8 **Don’t ask if it does not affect the delivery of a service.** You should only ask users to upload documents if absolutely necessary.

+## How to design and build

+### Layout details

 Here is the structure for asking a user to upload a file: